bytePassion/OpenQuoridorFramework/README.md

 # OpenQuoridorFramework

-A Framework to play Quoridor against a bot or another human player
+A Framework to create bots for Quoridor and play against them.